MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 * Do your chess pieces inherit from a Slideable and Steppable class?

+*Caution:*

-*Note: Students often use the past tense to describe each solution, eg. "Overrode Backbone's default Model#parse method to..."
+* Students often use the past tense to describe each solution, eg. "Overrode Backbone's default Model#parse method to..."
 That's too wordy.
 Use the present tense in the third person (ie. your project itself).
 "Overrides Backbone's default Model#parse method to..."*
+* Look up the proper spelling and capitalization for the technologies you mention.

 ## Work
-Unless you worked as a web developer, this section is mainly to demonstrate that you are a professional.
-No need to add much detail.

-Things to leave out:

-* Service jobs that paid the bills (waiter, grocery clerk, library assistant...).
-* Internships or jobs you had over two years ago that have nothing to do with computers or the web.

-Things to include:

-* Jobs where the web or some other computer technology was involved (eg. QA Tester).
-   * Highlight a time when you taught yourself something technical on the job.
-* Jobs where number-crunching was involved (analyst-type roles).

-Emphasize **results**:
+The difference between a compelling work history and a boring one is whether you have identified the *results* of your work.

+Lucky for you most work histories out there are in the boring category.
-Most resumes are boring.
-Candidates merely go through past jobs and list the responsibilities they had at each job.
+Candidates merely go through past jobs and list the responsibilities they had at each one.
 That's basically useless because those responsibilities only make sense to someone who knows how the company actually worked.
 Your reader cares about success, not process.

-In other words employers care about the *outcome* of what you did at past jobs.
+In other words employers care about the outcomes of what you did at past jobs.
 Someone who can talk about outcomes is someone who a) made a difference at their job, however small, b) cares about results, and therefore c) is likely to produce results at their next job.

 Results don't have to be achievements.
-You don't have to oversee a turnaround or save the CEO's life to earn a selling point.
+You don't have to oversee a company turnaround or be named employee of the month for a year straight to earn a selling point.
 Simply describing something that sounds like success is a big plus.
 Consider the following blurbs.

 *Wrote scripts to test new product before shipping.*